yefreescoding/Astro-leanna-deeb/src/pages/content/post-2.md

 ### Workout details…:

-Great workout to make start the week... more coming soon.
+A full body workout for the people that want to challenge themselves.